Anam0x/Obsidian-Tradecraft-Documentation-Structure/README.md

-# Obsidian-Vault-Structure

-## Welcome to TrustedSec's Obsidian Vault!
+# Obsidian Tradecraft Documentation Structure

+## Overview

-This project was developed as part of TrustedSec's investigation into using Obsidian (https://obsidian.md/) as a collaborative knowledge management solution.
-The repository is a designed to be act as a complimentary resource to TrustedSec's original blog post (https://www.trustedsec.com/blog/obsidian-taming-a-collective-consciousness/) describing the vaults composition and use.
+This project was inspired by TrustedSec's investigation into using Obsidian (https://obsidian.md/) as a collaborative knowledge management solution.
+The repository is designed to be used as a companion during offensive security consulting engagements and practical cybersecurity certification exams.
+The majority of the logical implementation was borrowed from TrustedSec's original blog post (https://www.trustedsec.com/blog/obsidian-taming-a-collective-consciousness/) describing the vaults composition and use; I have modified the vault to reflect my personal methodology and learning style.

-Hopefully this repository's vault structure and automation templates help you and your team shortcut the process of spinning up and evaluating Obsidian!

-@L1nkd34d
+## Requirements

+TODO

+## Installation

+TODO

+## Configuration

+TODO